Webmin is a program that simplifies the process of managing a Linux or Unix system through its Graphical User Interface.

 The above command will be installing latest version of Webmin with all its dependencies.

 Once the installation process completes, check the status of webmin service and enable it to auto startup at every boot.

 # service webmin status Webmin (pid 5982) is running # chkconfig webmin on

 After installing Webmin, open any modern browser and browse to the server via its hostname or IP address followed by ':10000' (example: http://server_IP:10000), and make sure that '10000' port is allowed in your firewall.
-In centOS 7 you can allow the port using below command.
+You can allow the port using the below command.

 firewall-cmd --permanent --zone=public --add-port=10000/tcp firewall-cmd --permanent --zone=public --add-service=https firewall-cmd --reload